Torfkopp/masterarbeit/chapters/stack/choice.typ

 the minimal RL implementation could be adapted due to its simplicity.

-Finally, Bayesian optimisation was chosen over the other hyperparameter optimisation algorithms, due to "Bayesian Optimisation" being a household name in the field for many years now and having a very popular maintained implementation #footnote("https://github.com/bayesian-optimization/BayesianOptimization") that is simple to integrate available.
+Finally, Bayesian optimisation was chosen over the other hyperparameter optimisation algorithms, due to "Bayesian optimisation" being a household name in the field for many years now and having a very popular maintained implementation #footnote("https://github.com/bayesian-optimization/BayesianOptimization") that is simple to integrate available.

 Thus, three algorithms with different approaches to optimisation were chosen: